 If you wish to discuss your status or have questions about the EU Settlement Scheme, or any other issues discussed in our Brexit pages, please contact either email@example.com or firstname.lastname@example.org in the Staff Immigration Team.

-It is currently uncertain whether or not a deal will be reached before the UK leaves the EU but, even in the event of a 'no deal' Brexit, it has been officially stated that the rights of Europeans and their family members already living in the UK, and vice versa, will be respected.
+Even in the event of a 'no deal' Brexit if had been officially stated, by both the UK and the EU, that that the rights of Europeans and their family members already living in the UK, and vice versa, will be respected.

 In a new policy paper published on 4 September 2019 the UK government has confirmed that even in a 'no deal' scenario the EU Settlement Scheme will continue to run for those already in the UK.